Kinship Care and How it Relates to Foster Care in Virginia

 TANF

 TANF stands for Temporary Assistance for Needy Families.
 You can qualify for these under child-only benefits.
-These benefits are for families that have custody versus the state having custody.
+These benefits are for families that have custody, not for the state.
 Child-only benefits include a monthly payout.

 Child support

 You can apply to receive child support from the parents.
 However, if you receive TANF benefits for the children in your care, the child support will go to the state.
-This reimburses the state for the money that is paid out through TANF.
+This reimburses the state for funds paid out through TANF.
 If the child support exceeds the cost of TANF, the extra child support will be paid out to you.

 SSI